Powerdynamo brings new ignition & light

 (assembly advise of a customer)

-Fasten the regulator/rectifier unit on a convenient place, maybe beneath the seat or in the side case.
+Fasten the new regulator/rectifier on a convenient place, e.g. inside the battery case of the S51 (see picture) or beneath the seat resp. beneath the side casings.

 Lay the new generator cable that way on the frame, that all cables are ending by the regulator/ignition coil (use the enclosed cable fixers).
 Take care that nothing is rubbing.

-Connect the parts as shown in wiring diagram 71ik12:
+Connect the parts as shown in wiring diagram 71ik_102:

 *